Create a Job from a StyleVision Transformation

 1.The first step will execute the StyleVision transformation.

-2.Because the transformation returns an array of multiple streams, the second step will access one of the several files created by the transformation, using a FlowForce Server expression.
+2.Because the transformation returns a list of multiple streams, the second step will access one of the several files created by the transformation, using a FlowForce Server expression.

 3.The third step will copy the file to an archive folder.